ModiaSim/SignalTables.jl/docs/src/index.md

 Underlying data format made much simpler, more general and more useful:

-- Dictionary of * multi-dimensional arrays* as function of zero, one or more independent variables with potentially *missing values.
+- Dictionary of *multi-dimensional arrays* as function of one or more independent variables with potentially *missing values*.
 - Also parameters can be stored in the dictionary and are supported, e.g., for plotting.
 - Variables and parameters are dictionaries that store the actual values (e.g. arrays), and additional attributes.
 - Values are stored without units and the units are provided via the additional string attribute `:unit`.
 A unit can be